Goshido/android-vulkan/docs/preprocessor-macros.md

 ## <a id="macro-android-vulkan-debug">`ANDROID_VULKAN_DEBUG`</a>

-This macro enables custom mechanism for reporting leaked _Vulkan_ objects.
+This macro enables custom mechanism for reporting leaked:

+- _Vulkan_ objects
+- sound emitter objects

 Also the macro is used for additional debug output in the [_Logcat™_](logcat.md).

 ## <a id="macro-android-vulkan-enable-render-doc-integration">`ANDROID_VULKAN_ENABLE_RENDER_DOC_INTEGRATION`</a>